bluestormmax/seasonly/README.md

 ## Built With

+The zone data is sourced from [https://planthardiness.ars.usda.gov/](https://planthardiness.ars.usda.gov/)

+The initial seed data set was created via reports on the 50-ish most popular vegetables/fruits in US growing zones, then faceted by ChatGPL.

 React, TypeScript, Node.js, Express, Mongoose, MongoDB Atlas, MUI, Vite, react-hook-form, express-session, a cast of thousands; served on Akamai Cloud.